enjoylife/Wikitree/README.md

 Features
 --------

-Wikitree handles all internal redirects, disambiguation pages, in-page links, dead ends, and errors.
+Wikitree handles internal redirects, disambiguation pages, in-page links, dead ends, and errors.
 Each time a page is requested, the status of the request is displayed in a sidebar.
 Clicking a node either explores that article (if leaf node) or collapses the subtree.

 Author
 ------